XiplusChenyu/Document-Classification-Web-Service/README.md

 ## Timeline
 - Start the project at `Oct 16, 2019`
 - First stage is finished on `Oct 18, 2019`
-- Second stage is finished on `Oct 21, 2019`
+- Second stage is finished on `Oct 20, 2019`

+### Actions after submission
+> not cheating

+- I found that sometimes Heroku API needs time to init if it didn't get request for long time.
+Thus I add a small animation (waiting result) to improve user experience `Oct 22, 2019`

 ## Project Steps